x10-lang/apgas/apgas.glb/README.md

 ## To Do
 By priority

-- [ ] Allow return values from the computation / folding operations
 - [ ] Implement a Lifeline strategy component (choice made possible at creation of the factory)
-- [ ] Review the beginning of the computation : Places != 0 waste time without work and need to wait - for the work distribution of the place 0
+- [ ] Create a balance mechanism to account for tasks of different nature such that the places can perform their steals regularly
+- [/] Allow return values from the computation / folding operations

-## To keep in mind for later
+## To keep in mind

-- [ ] Adapt the GLB toreplicate the stream API of java.util.stream package.
+- [ ] Adapt the GLB to replicate the stream API of java.util.stream package.
 - [ ] Review the TaskQueue management, perhaps avoid massive arrays copies ?
 - [ ] Multithreading the work at one place ?

 ## Done
 - [x] Handle TaskQueue potential Overflow 2018/03/13
 - [x] Allow choice of parameters for Work unit, number of random steals before lifeline use 2018/03/14
+- [x] Review the beginning of the computation : Places != 0 waste time without work and need to wait for the work distribution of the place 0